duarte-pompeu/greatpytools2025/article.md

 - avoid CI/CD enforcing different formatting rules than devs expect
 - avoids drift in configurations (eg change in one place but not in another)

+This looks something like this:

 <img width="1235" height="927" alt="centralized_dark excalidraw" src="https://github.com/user-attachments/assets/32fe3434-99e7-41a6-8ff8-9108a3994610" />

 FIXME: colors

-Heres a simple example with configurations:
+Here's a simple example with configurations:

 ```toml
 [tool.ruff]